-A traditionally liberal country which legalized same-sex activity in 1791 during the French Revolution and gay marriage in 2013, France is frequently named one of the most gay-friendly countries in the world.
+A traditionally liberal country that legalized same-sex activity in 1791 during the French Revolution and gay marriage in 2013, France is frequently named one of the most gay-friendly countries in the world.

-Gay Paris Guide: The Essential Guide To Gay Travel In Paris France 2019
+Gay Paris Guide: The Essential Guide To LGBT Travel In Paris France

 Top Highlights of Paris

 Eiffel Tower – What could be more romantic than sipping Champagne at the top of this endearing moment to love at sunset?
 Call us hopeless sentimentalist’s but no trip to Gay Paris is complete without at least stopping by.

 Palace of Versailles – The most famous palace in the world, Louis XIV’s lavish palace with its Hall of Mirrors and King’s Grand Apartments, is one most significant achievement in French 17th century art.
 Best combined with a visit to Monet’s garden, which inspired many of Monet’s most famous paintings.

 Moulin Rouge Show Paris – The days of shameless brothels and madams on every corner might be gone, but old Paris lives on in this vibrant and charismatic cabaret famed throughout the world.
 Or just watch the film before you go – who are we to judge!